j-easy/easy-batch/README.md

 You are welcome to contribute to the project with pull requests on GitHub.

 If you believe you found a bug, please use the [issue tracker](https://github.com/easybatch/easybatch-framework/issues).

-It would be great to attach a JUnit test that fails and it would be awesome to send a pull request with a patch that fixes the bug!
+It would be great to attach a JUnit test that fails with the current version.
+And you will be an awesome contributor if you send a pull request with a patch that fixes the bug!

 For any further question, you can use the [forum](https://groups.google.com/d/forum/easy-batch) or chat with the team on [Gitter](https://gitter.im/EasyBatch/easybatch-framework).